Aarhus University, Denmark, and IZA, Germany

 “The effect of immigrant concentration in schools on native and immigrant children's reading and math skills.”
 Economics of Education Review 30 (2011): 1503–1515 (with A. Würtz Rasmussen).

-Having immigrant children in the classroom may sometimes, but not always, harm educational outcomes of native childrenPeter Jensen, October 2015Many countries are experiencing increasing inflows of immigrant students.
+Having immigrant children in the classroom may sometimes, but not always, harm educational outcomes of native childrenPeter Jensen, April 2021Many countries are experiencing increasing inflows of immigrant students.
 This raises concerns that having a large share of students for whom the host country language is not their first language may have detrimental effects on the educational outcomes of native children.
 However, the evidence is mixed, with some studies finding negative effects, and others finding no effects.
-Whether higher concentrations of immigrant students have an effect on native students differs across countries according to factors such as organization of the school system and immigrants’ socio-economic background.MoreLess
+Whether higher concentrations of immigrant students have an effect on native students differs across countries according to factors such as organization of the school system and the type of immigrants.MoreLess